 Reach out to your community and ask for help!
 People do want to help but often don’t know how.
 Reach out to the parents at your school and explain what you need.

 PTOs and PTAs will occasionally fund special projects for teachers using the dues and donations they collect.
 Sometimes schools leverage school fees for special projects, too, and that money may be available for you.
 There may also be organizations in your community, like rotary clubs or local businesses, that may be willing to donate.
-Ask.
+Don’t be afraid.
+Ask!

-If your community is low on resources, you can try reaching out over the Internet to others for funding.
+If your community is low on resources, you may have to get creative with your outreach.
 Many teachers have found success using sites like DonorsChoose.org to get the necessary technology or resources.
 Some companies also offer grants to teachers.
-For example, ExploreLearning has a Reflex Grant Program to help exceptional teachers get access to their math fact fluency program.
+For example, ExploreLearning has a math grant Grant Program to help exceptional teachers get access to our math fact fluency and fractions mastery programs.

 You may need to get creative to stand out from the pack when you post on a site like DonorsChoose.org, though.
 To make your case as convincing as possible, you can make a video, share it over social media, post pictures, and send out a link for others to share.